 Karim Benzema received the Ballon d’Or -2021/22 (now they are awarded for the season – hooray!).
 Let’s feel the scale of the Frenchman’s genius through a couple of visual tables.

 One of the main advantages of Benzema is the versatility of his qualities.
 He is a false nine, a guide for the team in attack, an assistant for flank players, and a free-kick forward all rolled into one.
 “Benzema is a great nine, but not only.
 More importantly, he is a great football player.
 He scores, he plays team football, he literally makes the whole team play better,” – summed up Carlo Ancelotti.
+Check out the iconic moments in football history.

 This is best conveyed through percentiles.
 These are data-based rankings of players.
 A 99 percentile means a player is in the top 1% in terms of their position over the past 365 days in the top 5 leagues.
 Power right in all aspects allows you to call Karim a perfect attacking player: